gpalleschi/gpgen_sqlldr/README.md

 ## License :

-This project is licensed under the GNU GENERAL PUBLIC LICENSE 3.0 License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the Affero General Public License v3.0 - see the [LICENSE](LICENSE) file for details